dannyhkim/Old_Website/README.md

 # My Portfolio
-My personal website containing my portfolio and side projects created with HTML & CSS.
+The first iteration of my personal website containing my portfolio and side projects created with HTML & CSS.